Hylotelephium sieboldii (Sweet ex Hook.) H. Ohba

 This species is native to Japan (Shodoshima, Shikoku).

 Hylotelephium sieboldii, formerly known as Sedum sieboldii, is a beautiful low-growing succulent that sends out unbranched stems from a short rootstock.
-The stems are up to 12 inches (30 cm) long, ascending, or hang over the edges of the pot.
+The stems are ascending or hanging over the edges of the pot and grow up to 12 inches (30 cm) long.
 Leaves are blue-green, up to 0.8 inches (2 cm) in diameter, with a round tip and margins with few low undulating serrations.
 They grow in whorls of 3 around the stem.
-Flowers are bright-pink, star-shaped, and appear in fall in round clusters at the ends of the stem.
-The foliage dies down in the winter, but new growth appears in the spring.
+Flowers are bright-pink, star-shaped, and appear in fall in round clusters at the end of the stems.
+The foliage dies down in the winter, but new growth appears in spring.

 How to Grow and Care for Hylotelephium sieboldii